UH-CPL/Deadline-Stress-Work-Patterns-2020/README.md

 # Sympathetic Activation in Deadlines
 This repository contains the R scripts to curate, ensure quality control, normalize, and generate final model results from the raw data collected via the S-Interface and other tools in the context of a naturalistic study on deadlines.
-The study appeared in the paper **Sympathetic Activation in Deadlines of Deskbound Research - A Study in the Wild**, published in CHI 23.
+The study was funded by NSF (grant #1704682) and appeared in the paper **Sympathetic Activation in Deadlines of Deskbound Research - A Study in the Wild**, published in CHI 2023.

 ## Getting Started